 And yet this isn’t the message of Collins’ book at all.
 The problem with Panem is not that corporations like Subway have taken over the world and are pushing their products everywhere and always.
 The people of District 12 would no doubt love to have an institution like Subway where they could reliably enjoy fresh and delicious food at affordable prices.
 The problem with Panem is, rather, that the conspicuous consumption of a few elites has conspired together with brutal political power to exclude the majority of citizens from the marketplace.
 One of the key actions that foments the incipient revolt against the Capitol’s tyranny is the closing down of black markets in the districts, which were one of the few ways that the people could get staple goods.
 The closest Katniss ever gets to a "Fiery Footlong" in District 12 is a burned loaf of bread from Peeta’s bakery.

 Wilkinson is right to point to hedonism as a seedbed for tyranny.
 As Gamemaker Heavensbee puts it memorably in the film, the parties characteristic of Capitol socialites are enjoyable only to the extent that one’s moral faculties are inured to the decadence.
-Wilkinson cogently collates a series of consumption patterns that Capitol citizens pursue that ought to arouse our horror and disgust.
+Wilkinson cogently collates a series of consumption patterns that Capitol citizens pursue, which ought to arouse our horror and disgust.

 Apart from the specific and horrifying brutality of the Hunger Games charade itself, Panem ends up in a state of revolution precisely because the oppressed are no longer willing to remain at the margins, forcibly excluded from enjoying the goods and services they themselves produce.
 The brutality and violence of the Hunger Games system is just one variation on a much longer theme in the human history of tyranny: the use of political power to take wealth from the many and redistribute it at the whim and pleasure of the elite.
 Collins’ imagery evocative of the ancient world, especially Rome, is instructive in this way.
 Just like the coercively redistributive polities of ancient Aegean societies, particularly those dependent on forms of bonded or slave labor, Panem provides for the wants of the few out of the needs of the many.